coderFlameyosFlow/FlameWare/README.md

 FlameWare is light despite its features!
 ### How is it really done?
-First of all, there are hardly to no implementations, everything is compiled for compilation use, and after that, the only implementation is the actual project.
+First of all, there are hardly to no implementations, everything is compiled for compilation use, and after that, the only implementation is the actual project and a small, 5 class ASM library

 There are also a low amount of classes to be able to make the jar size smaller.